$134,828,772 is the total amount of penalties to date that has been paid by organizations and individuals for noncompliance with HIPAA.

 Depending on the circumstances, you will have to inform:

-If a breach affects more than 500 individuals from one State or jurisdiction, inform local media outlets and submit the information for the publication on the HHS Website within 60 days.
+- If a breach affects more than 500 individuals from one State or jurisdiction, inform local media outlets and submit the information for publication on the HHS Website within 60 days.

 How to Apply This To Your Practice